AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 Each testcase is designed to validate a particular TOR, typically associated with a specific coverage criterion.
-We have testcases designed to validate aspects of Statement Coverage assessments, others aimed at Decision Coverage etc. We call *category* the particular criteria for which a testcase was designed.
+We have testcases designed to validate aspects of Statement Coverage assessments, others aimed at Decision Coverage etc. We call *category* the particular criterion for which a testcase was designed.

 Test categories determine the set of potential coverage violations relevant